-Police investigating incident after 10-week-old boy seriously injured
+Police investigating after 10-week-old boy seriously injured in Papakura

-Police in South Auckland have launched an investigation into an incident that left a 10-week-old child critically injured.
+Police in South Auckland have launched an investigation after a 10-week-old child was critically injured in Papakura.

-Emergency services were called to a property in Papakura earlier this week.

-Police would only say that there had been an "incident'', and would not talk about the nature or circumstances of that incident.

 The baby boy suffered serious injuries and is in a critical condition at Starship Children's Hospital.